apersongithub/Speech-Recognition-Polyfill/README.md

 - For learning sites (e.g., Duolingo): set the site language to the one you’re practicing for better speech recognition.
   - For Google Translate, auto-language usually suffices since the site gives us information.
 - It does not support continuous speech.
+- ❗Do NOT forget to remove your AssemblyAI API Key if you are sharing your config.

 ## Contributing
 - Keep permissions minimal.